Bartholomey/the_lake_redoubt/julija/13_chapter_thirteen.md

 Mister Unknown, you have taken the void angel away from me as if he were a toy.
 But that’s alright; his purpose was fulfilled, and I don’t want him back.”

-**88**
+**87**

 *Shadowy figure: “What you are doing is the work of someone who is writing a war report and does everything in her power to prevent a break-down.”*

-My answer: “Before I may or may not remark upon your observation, and before I express gratitude to the fact that I was able to write again, I want to say that this document, which I have already partially turned into a fragmented story of fragments, will serve as an unpolished, coarse key to my Lake Redoubt, the character of which is much more solemn, and yet, au fond, also very violent and intimate.
+Me: “Before I may or may not remark upon your observation, and before I express gratitude to the fact that I was able to write again, I want to say that this document, which I have already partially turned into a fragmented story of fragments, will serve as an unpolished, coarse key to my Lake Redoubt, the character of which is much more solemn, and yet, au fond, also very violent and intimate.

 *The shadowy figure says that I should keep bitting at my flesh until I reach the bone.*